wolkenheim/spring-kafka-avro/README.md

 are consumed.

 ## 5. Unit Test for the consumer
-Writing a test is simple.
-The consumer is just a method expecting a product object and an acknowledgement.
+Writing a unit test is easy.
+The consumer is just a method expecting a payload (and an acknowledgement).
 The second one can be mocked via `Acknowledgment ack = mock(Acknowledgment.class);`.
 For the test product I introduced a factory helper.
 The test is pretty straight forward.
 You get the logging message.
 Now in a real application something is done with the consumed message.
 E.g. saved to a database via a service and repository.
 So the idea here would be spying on the arguments of the service and asserting that they are what we expect them to be.
-I will be honest here - this is quite redundant.
-Passing in object in and expecting the same object to be passed on.
-However, it is a test at least.

 ## 6. Unit test for the producer
-A simple test mocks the KafkaTemplate, captures its argument and asserts that the producer has passed the Product to the KafkaTemplate.
+Again: a simple unit test without any Spring context.
+The KafkaTemplate instance is mocked, captures its argument and asserts that the producer has passed the Product to the KafkaTemplate.
-Nothing fancy is happening here.

 ## 7. Integration Test of the Kafka Producer with Embedded Kafka
 Now for the integration test with junit5.
 We would like to test posting a product payload to the controller.
 The payload